 The search that’s actually happening is; LIKE ‘%ABC%.

 It’s returning anything matching ABC which again in large vaults will return a lot of results.

 How to Perform an Exact Search

-To search for an exact filename use double quotes.
+To search for an exact string, we can use double-quotes.

 - Searching “Example 1 A” will only return that filename;

 - Searching “ABC” won’t help, as it will return all the options that contain ABC, but have any string of characters before or after ABC….we have a couple of options here, we could include the extension “ABC.txt”;